 The prognosis of a retinal tear is very positive when caught early, making regular eye exams that include examination of the retina crucial for all adults.

 In some cases of minor retinal tearing, no treatment is required.
 If the retinal tear causes no symptoms, close monitoring may be all that's needed.

 After Your Retinal Tear Has Been Treated

-If you or a loved one has been diagnosed with a retinal tear or is at risk of developing one, call York Eye Associates to schedule a consultation.
+If you or a loved one has been diagnosed with a retinal tear or is at risk of developing one, it should be treated right away to avoid further vision problems.
+Call York Eye Associates to schedule a consultation and discuss treatment options.

 - A: Yes.
 Vision loss among those with glaucoma is caused by abnormally high pressure within the eye which permanently damages the optic nerve that delivers the eye’s messages to the brain.